wohaco/despace/akatsuki.md

 <p style="page-break-after:always"> </p>

-### USO (Ultra-stable oscillator)
+### USO (ultra‑stable oscillator)
 When Akatsuki is obscured by Venus from observations from Earth, radio waves emitted by the spacecraft enter the atmosphere of Venus and reach the Earth ([EVN‑078](venus.md)).
 The transit of radio waves through the atmosphere of Venus causes a change in their frequency.
 By analyzing these changes, could be constructed vertical temperature profiles ([EVN‑010](venus.md)) and sulphuric acid mist ([EVN‑077](venus.md)).
-An ultra-stable oscillator is used to generate the radio wave.
+An ultra‑stable oscillator is used to generate the radio wave.

 ![](f/project/a/akatsuki/payload06.jpg)